-(5) All documents filed shall be date stamped by the Board and any document, other than a Notice of Appeal or other document the filing of which is required by the Act, filed with the Board after 2:00 p.m. or on a holiday shall be considered to have been filed on the next working day.
+(5) All documents filed shall be date-stamped by the Board and any document, other than a Notice of Appeal or other document the filing of which is required by the Act, filed with the Board after 2:00 p.m. or on a holiday shall be considered to have been filed on the next working day.

 (6) In all cases where documentary evidence is offered, the Board, in lieu of requiring the originals thereof to be filed, may accept true copies of such evidence or such parts of the same as may be relevant, or may require such evidence to be transcribed as part of the record.

-6 (1) In addition to the requirements of S. 86(2) of the Act (including the civic address, property identification number or assessment account number), the Notice of Appeal shall include
+6 (1) In addition to the requirements of s.
+86(2) of the Act (including the civic address, property identification number or assessment account number), the Notice of Appeal shall include

-(a) the name of the Appellant;
+(a) the name of the appellant;

-(g) a brief summary of the decision or a copy of the decision;
+(f) a copy of the NSAAT decision;

 7 (1) Where any document is required to be served on another person, service shall be effected by any of the following methods: